jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Si/PSM.rst

 The design of the last 4 joints and instrument on the Si system is very similar to the :ref:`PSM Classic <psm>` so please refer to that section.
-The parts are a different so we provide some pictures below.
+The main differences are the sterile adapter and cannula shapes and the cannula holder is attached to the arm.

 There is also video at the end of this section describing the process.